Apzmie/Q-Learning-VS-DQN-In-Letter-Order-Prediction/README.md

 ```

 # Comparison
-Common points
+Common point
-- During training, the reward does not gradually increase every epoch but rises at irregular intervals.
+- During training, rewards do not gradually increase every epoch but rises at irregular intervals.

+Difference
+- Q-Learning gets higher rewards than DQN, but DQN is a little bit more stable than Q-Learning, as it shows less randomness in reward values during training.

+My opinion
+- Table-based Q-Learning can learn faster and more accurately than DQN in simple environments like this task because the small number of states allows for direct updates of Q-values in a table.

+# Conclusion
+- Q-Learning is more efficient in simple environments, while DQN is more efficient in complex environments.